Art-ek/HTTP-codes-URL-and-redirects/README.md

-# bulk-get-request script checks HTTP status codes, redirections and http headers
+# Bulk GET request script to check HTTP status codes, redirections and http headers #

 Disclaimer, This is a very early beta version and has been created using .NET core and will only run on *NIX* like systems.
 It uses the "host" command which is not on Windows.
 Soon, probably will add a .NET function to replace it.